LSSTDESC/qp/docs/getting_started/troubleshooting.md

-# Troubleshooting and Common Pitfalls
+# Troubleshooting

-* normalization (?)
-I think the parameterizations normalize upon initialization so may actually be ok?
+* This is the place to go when you're not sure what's going wrong
+* also goes over a few common mistakes

+Topics to include:
+* normalization
-* scipy updates
+* scipy updates (major updates in scipy can cause errors)
-* some parameterizations currently have some known bugs
+* any known bugs
+    * interpolation parameterization can go negative